Tchangop-Gaby/sql-data-warehouse-project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project
 ```

+## 🚀 How to Run

+1. Install PostgreSQL and pgAdmiN
+3. Use the command line and run `psql -U postgres -h localhost -c 'CREATE DATABASE datawarehouse;`
+4. Then =n run `psql -U postgres -h localhost -d datawarehouse -f init_database.sql`
+5. For each bronze, silver folders, run the DDL script first and then follow the instructions in the comments for the other script
+6. For the gold folder follow the instructions in the comments of the DDL script

 ---